verekia/initializr/README.md

 # Initializr 2 - Developers Documentation

 This documentation is for developers.
-There is also a more <a href="http://www.initializr.com/docs">users-oriented documentation on initializr.com</a>.
+There is also a more <a href="http://www.initializr.com/docs">users-oriented documentation</a>.

 ## Presentation